tushar-c/tushar-c.github.io/_posts/2018-6-28-Going-Further-:-Classification-with-Logistic-Regression.md

 Now, if we take the gradient of this function with respect to $$w$$ (remember that $$y_n = f(a_n)$$, $$a_n = {w}^T{x_n} + b$$), and rearrange, we get:

 $$\nabla(L(X)) = \sum_{n=1}^N (y_n - t_n)x_n$$

+## Solving The Problem

+This is the function we have to minimize.
+Now, see that our function ##f## is no longer a *linear function*, but a *non-linear function*, given by the *logistic sigmoid*.
+The surface of the function is now like a landscape, with many mountains (local maxima) and valleys (local minima).
+So, simply setting the above equation to zero won't give us our answer, we need another approach.

+Here, we ta